letrecab/letrecab.github.io/README.txt

 This repository contains the published build of https://letrec.se.
-The sources that genereates these pages are stored in another repository.
+The sources that genereates these pages are stored elsewhere.